 Nathalie Handal was born in Haiti and raised in Latin America, France, and the Arab world.
 She received an MFA from Bennington College and an MPhil in drama and English from the University of London.

 Handal is the editor of The Poetry of Arab Women (Interlink Books, 2001) and, with Tina Chang, the coeditor of Language for a New Century: Contemporary Poetry from the Middle East, Asia, and Beyond (W. W. Norton, 2008).
-Also a playwright, she is the author of plays produced at the John F. Kennedy Center for the Performing Arts, Westminter Abbey, and elsewhere.
+Also a playwright, she is the author of plays produced at the John F. Kennedy Center for the Performing Arts, Westminster Abbey, and elsewhere.

-Handal lectures internationally and currently teaches at Columbia University and in the low-residency MFA at Sierra Nevada College.
+Handal lectures internationally and currently teaches at Columbia University and in the low-residency MFA program at Sierra Nevada College.
 She lives in New York City and Paris, France.